 In recent years, hot-brewed coffee and espresso drinks have had to make way for a new kid on the coffee block: cold brew.
 You can brew coffee in so many ways, each with its individual flavors and characteristics.
-Let’s take a closer look at a few different popular brewing methods and the way they affect the flavor of coffee.
+Having your own grind and brew machine may help with trying some of these excellent brews by yourself!
+Let’s take a closer look at a few different popular brewing methods and the way they affect the flavor of the coffee.

 The Drip Method